adoptium/adoptium.net-redesign/content/blog/Reproducible-Comparison-Builds/index.md

 - Report results to Slack so job can be monitored instantly
 - Add both JDKs build URL as the build description to be more user friendly so it's easy to debug if needed

 Going forward we will also need to think about the Comparability as there are always non-deterministic factors for the JDK builds besides there is an intentional variation of build parameters, such as vendor strings.
-Our next steps are to fine-tune the [jenkins jobs](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/tools/reproduce_comparison/Jenkinsfile) and update the script in [temurin-build](https://github.com/adoptium/temurin-build/tree/master/tooling)jenkins jobs to work with following not limited to different scenarios:
+Our next steps are to fine-tune the [jenkins jobs](https://github.com/adoptium/ci-jenkins-pipelines/blob/master/tools/reproduce_comparison/Jenkinsfile) and update the script in [temurin-build](https://github.com/adoptium/temurin-build/tree/master/tooling) jenkins jobs to work with following not limited to different scenarios:

 - Support comparison with different metric<sup>\[[3](https://reproducible-builds.org/citests/)\]</sup>